 1996 – today

 True to its stylistic intent, the nWo logo is unyielding.
 It leaves no room for ambiguity: by its standards, the world is white or black.
-And the audience must choose the right side – monochrome, where two contrasting colors unite.
+The audience must choose the right side monochrome, where two contrasting colors unite.
 It’s precisely so in the emblem: a white frame and white lettering set against a black background.
 There’s no middle ground because wrestlers are either adored or despised.
 This sentiment is echoed in their visual identity, built on the balanced combination of the seemingly incompatible.

 In contrast, the upper line uses bold glyphs, but they appear battered in fierce battles, as evidenced by their frayed edges.
 The surrounding frame has a similar appearance.
 Slashed lines with uneven edges mark it.